 We are pleased to announce that we are currently preparing the 3rd International Conference on Metals and Hydrogen "SteelyHydrogen2018".

 Former editions mainly focused on hydrogen and steel.
 Based on feedback, the scope of this 3rd conference has been expanded to metals, including aluminium, titanium and nickel based alloys, as reflected in the conference programme.

 Back in 2010, during the preparation of the very first SteelyHydrogen Conference, we opted for the adjective “steely” meaning “very strong and determined”.
 That is why we will keep using the name SteelyHydrogen for the expanded scope of SteelyHydrogen2018.

-This conference focuses on hydrogen embrittlement of metals with a good balance between theoretical and industrial aspects.
+This conference focuses on hydrogen embrittlement of metals with a targeted balance between fundamental and industrial aspects.

 The topics of this conference are:

-- Hydrogen embrittlement of metals in various industries (high strength steels, enamelling steels, sour service grades, aluminium based alloys, titanium based alloys, nickel based alloys, etc.)
+- Hydrogen embrittlement aspects of metals in various industries (high strength steels, enamelling steels, sour service grades, aluminium based alloys, titanium based alloys, nickel based alloys, etc.)

 - Prevention of hydrogen embrittlement (microstructural design, coatings, etc.)

-- Hydrogen transport, trapping and embrittlement modelling (from ab-initio to meso-scale)
+- Hydrogen diffusion, trapping and embrittlement modelling (from ab-initio to meso-scale)

 The members of the scientific jury will chair the sessions and judge the award competition for the “Best SteelyHydrogen2018 Paper” and “Best SteelyHydrogen2018 Poster”.